Des797/R34-Danbooru-Gelbooru-media-downloader/README.md

 5. A progress bar will display the download progress, and a completion alert will show the total number of successful and failed downloads.

 ## Limitations
-- Some websites may throttle or block automated downloads if abused.
-Use responsibly
+- Some websites may throttle or block automated downloads if abused, use responsibly.
+- Chrome downloads but I recommend using Firefox.

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests on the GitHub repository.